1988–89 San Antonio Spurs season: Off-season

+Regular season

-The Spurs struggled all season long, posting an 8-game losing streak in December, a 7-game losing streak in January, holding a 13–33 record at the All-Star break, then posting a 13-game losing streak between February and March, and a 9-game losing streak to end the regular season, finishing in fifth place in the Midwest Division with an awful 21–61 record, and missing the NBA playoffs.
+Under Brown, and with the addition of Willie Anderson and Maxwell, the Spurs struggled posting an eight-game losing streak in December, posted a seven-game losing streak in January, and later on held a 13–33 record at the All-Star break.
+At mid-season, the team traded Cook, and Dave Greenwood to the Nuggets in exchange for Jay Vincent, and Calvin Natt; in March, the team signed rookie shooting guard Anthony Bowie.
+The Spurs continued to struggle posting a 13-game losing streak between February and March, and then posted a nine-game losing streak to end the season, finishing in fifth place in the Midwest Division with an awful 21–61 record.

-Anderson averaged 18.6 points, 5.1 rebounds, 4.6 assists and 1.9 steals per game, and was named to the NBA All-Rookie First Team, and finished in second place in Rookie of the Year voting, while Alvin Robertson averaged 17.3 points, 5.9 rebounds, 6.0 assists and 3.0 steals per game, and was named to the NBA All-Defensive Second Team, and Johnny Dawkins contributed 14.2 points, 7.0 assists and 1.7 steals per game, but only played just 32 games due to a leg injury.
-In addition, second-year center Greg Anderson provided the team with 13.7 points, 8.2 rebounds and 1.3 blocks per game, while Frank Brickowski provided with 13.7 points, 6.3 rebounds and 1.6 steals per game, and Maxwell contributed 11.7 points and 3.8 assists per game.
+Willie Anderson averaged 18.6 points, 5.1 rebounds, 4.6 assists and 1.9 steals per game, and was named to the NBA All-Rookie First Team, while Alvin Robertson averaged 17.3 points, 5.9 rebounds, 6.0 assists and 3.0 steals per game, and was named to the NBA All-Defensive Second Team.
+In addition, Johnny Dawkins contributed 14.2 points, 7.0 assists and 1.7 steals per game, but only played just 32 games due to a leg injury, while second-year center Greg Anderson provided the team with 13.7 points, 8.2 rebounds and 1.3 blocks per game, Frank Brickowski provided with 13.7 points, 6.3 rebounds and 1.6 steals per game, and Maxwell contributed 11.7 points and 3.8 assists per game.
+Meanwhile, Vincent averaged 9.0 points and 3.8 rebounds per game in 24 games after the trade, Bowie contributed 8.6 points per game in 18 games, Natt averaged 8.5 points and 3.2 rebounds per game in ten games, King provided with 7.1 points per game, but only appeared in just 46 games, and Comegys averaged 6.5 points and 3.5 rebounds per game.
+Willie Anderson also finished in second place in Rookie of the Year voting, behind Mitch Richmond of the Golden State Warriors.

+The Spurs finished 23rd in the NBA in home-game attendance, with an attendance of 323,573 at the HemisFair Arena during the regular season, which was the third-lowest in the league.

+Aftermath

-Following the season, Robertson and Greg Anderson were both traded to the Milwaukee Bucks, and Dawkins was traded to the Philadelphia 76ers.
+Following the season, Robertson and Greg Anderson were both traded to the Milwaukee Bucks, while Dawkins was traded to the Philadelphia 76ers, Bowie signed as a free agent with the Houston Rockets, and Vincent, Natt, King and Comegys were all released to free agency.